Information for Parting Owners

 Unfortunately for some owners circumstances can sometimes dictate there is no solution other than making a decision to re-home their dog whether it is a puppy or an adult.

 This could be for many reasons: i.e. bereavement, separation, work commitments, financial circumstances or problematic i.e. barking, behavioural, chewing, destructive, hyper-active; or because the dog has not turned out to what was expected.

-Before re-homing your decision must be given a lot of thought and consideration - once re-homed, you would not be able to ask for the dog to be returned.
+Before re-homing your decision should be given a lot of thought and consideration - once a dog is re-homed, you would not be able to ask for the dog to be returned.